Palmersville Metro station: History

-Prior to the opening of the station, the distance between Benton and Shiremoor was the longest between stations on the network.
+On 11 August 1980, the first phase of the Tyne and Wear Metro was opened through the site of the station, using part of the trackbed of the former Blyth and Tyne Railway.
+As originally opened, there was no metro station between Benton and Shiremoor, this being the longest distance between stations on the network.
+Palmersville station was subsequently constructed in this gap and opened on 19 March 1986.

 In 2011, Palmersville was the first station on the network to be fitted with new ticket machines and smartcard validators, as part of the Metro: All Change programme.
-A total of 225 new ticket machines were installed, at 60 stations, between 2011 and 2013.
+A total of 225 new ticket machines were eventually installed, at 60 stations, between 2011 and 2013.

 The station was used by 221,793 passengers in 2017–18, making it the third-least-used station in North Tyneside, after Hadrian Road (141,431) and Percy Main (203,204).

 Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with ramped access to both platforms.
+The station has two side platforms, on either side of the twin Metro tracks.
+The single National Rail track runs behind the northern (eastbound) platform.
+Access to the platforms is from a concourse on a bridge across the tracks, which itself has level access to Great Lime Road.
+Access between the concourse and platforms is by stairs and ramps.There is no dedicated car parking available at the station, but there is provision for cycle parking, with five cycle pods available for use.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

-There is no dedicated car parking available at the station.
-There is the provision for cycle parking, with five cycle pods available for use.